- Withdrawal of a maximum of $10,000 before tax (if you have this much available in your account).

 Information about having money released from your super to buy your first home can be found here.

-If you are over preservation age and still working, a Transition to Retirement Pension may be able to pay you up to 10% of your account balance each financial year.
+If you are over preservation age and still working, a Transition to Retirement Income account may be able to pay you up to 10% of your account balance each financial year.

 If you are interested in this see more information about Transition to Retirement, or call us and ask to speak to one of our financial planners.